hashobject/blog.hashobject.com/resources/posts/20130916-clojure-webapp-on-ubuntu-13.04.md

 ## Git installation

-If you need to get source code of your application on server using git few steps shuld be made.
+If you need to get source code of your application on server using git few steps should be made.

 Install git: